relick/FoundryVTT-Actor-Attribute-Lists/README.md

-# FoundryVTT-Easy-Actor-Data-Display
+# FoundryVTT-Actor-Attribute-Lists
-Gives you a macro that will show you the accessible data fields on the selected actor.
+A macro that displays the data fields usable in roll commands (e.g. @abilities.str.mod) for the selected actor in FoundryVTT.